AyeCaptn/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 `y_full`: Contains the data from both `y_train` & `y_test`.

-`act_labels`: Contains the labels in a comprehendable string format instead of integers.
+`act_labels`: Contains the labels in a comprehensible string format instead of integers.

 `subject_train`: Contains a list of subjects performing the measurements for the training set.